excerpted from and based on the Compassion-Focused Therapy protocol, by Paul Gilbert, PhD, FBPsS

 Ask yourself: “What is it about myself that I don’t want others to see?”
 “What do I most judge about myself” or “What am I most trying to hide?”
 Identify where those thoughts came from.
 Did your parents or former partners convince you that you were unworthy or unloveable?
 Take a realistic look at your beliefs and the agenda of those who may have instilled them.
 Were these people critical of everyone, not just you?
 Do you need to keep accepting these opinions as accurate and reasonable?

 5. Become more aware of your threat emotions (fear, anger, shame).

 Observe how you feel and think when these emotions take over.
 Label emotions — this engages the pre-frontal cortex and disengages the limbic system.
 Be aware that fear for self-safety interferes with your ability to be compassionate for others.
-When we are chronically afraid, we spend our emotional and mental energy on self-protection, such as lashing out in “fight” response, retreating in “flight” response, or becoming passive in “freeze” response.
+When we are chronically afraid, we spend our emotional and mental energy on self-protection, such as lashing out in “fight” response, retreating in “flight” response, or becoming passive in “freeze” or “fold” responses.
 When we are reacting with self-protection we are not capable of caring and empathy — even for ourselves!
 In addition, when we criticize ourselves mentally, it feels like an attack from within and triggers the release of certain neurochemicals and the fear response.

 Most people’s greatest fear is feeling shame or humiliation.
 These emotions can trigger a natural sense of unworthiness and fear of rejection by others.
 But it also leads to self-protective behaviors of being unable to be accountable, to admit fault, to apologize or be wrong.
 It can cause a fear of failure because one may not want to risk additional feelings of shame.
 Lack of motivation may be another result, because trying may produce failure, which feels shameful.
 Developing self-compassion can lead to improved motivation because one has less fear of failure and shame.